RichardValerosoUniverse/The-Valeroso-City/README.md

 A master knows that a temporary drop in a credit score is not a defeat.
 It is a moment to demonstrate resilience and control.
 By executing a swift and powerful recovery, you show future lenders that you are not only capable of withstanding a test but also of commanding a flawless comeback.

+**The Master's Remarks**

+The 5% utilization threshold is the ideal target for a master to maintain a perfect credit score.
+However, a master understands that this is a rule for **reporting**, not for **spending**.
+Life's expenses, especially emergencies, might force you to use a significant portion of your available credit.

+ **The Master's Indications**

+When a master goes over the 5% threshold, they must follow a single, non-negotiable rule to preserve their credit standing:

+* **Pay the full amount before the statement closing date.** This is the crucial moment of command.
+By paying the balance in full, you ensure that the high utilization is never reported to the credit bureaus.
+This allows you to handle the emergency or make the large purchase without leaving a single negative mark on your record.

+This action is the ultimate difference between a master who manages their credit and a novice who lets their credit manage them.

 ## Payment Prowess: The SuperHighness Way

 Strategies